isomerpages/nlb-learning/_digital/Preschoolers/Programmes.md

 description: ""
 third_nav_title: Preschoolers
 ---
-Sneak a bit of activities that builds computational thinking your child will get to have a holistic learning experience that is experiential and interactive!
+Introduce your child to activities that are experiential and interactive to nurture computational thinking from a young age.

 ## **Discovertech**
 ![Alt text for image on Isomer site](/images/digital/Digital-Prog-Preschooler-01.png)

-Help future-proof your child with this series of introductory workshops and talks focusing on preparing your child to navigate in the digital environment!
-Suitable for children and parents of children 4-6 years old.
+Future-proof your child with this series of introductory workshops and talks that will prepare your child to navigate the digital environment.
+This series is suitable for children aged 4-6 years old and parents.

-Some topics that will be covered will include:
+Some topics that will be covered include:

-•	Helping children adopt positive digital habits and/or managing screen related issues
+- Helping children adopt positive digital habits and/or managing screen related issues

-•	Emerging technologies and it’s practical applications in learning
+- Emerging technologies and it’s practical applications in learning

-•	Developing computational skills in young children
+- Developing computational skills in young children

-Click here for the latest programme listings.
+[Click here](#){: .has-text-indigo} for the latest programme listings.

 [Back to top](#main-content){: .has-text-indigo}
 {: .has-text-right .margin--top--xl}